Spotify: Fake artists

-Since about 2021, Spotify was filling its playlists in some genres (including jazz, chill and "peaceful piano") with stock music attributed to a handful of little-known musicians, mostly Swedish, in an effort to reduce its royalty payouts.
-In 2022, an investigation by the Swedish daily Dagens Nyheter found that around twenty songwriters were behind the work of more than five hundred "artists", and that thousands of their tracks were on Spotify and had been streamed millions of times.
-In the 2025 book Mood Machine: The Rise of Spotify and the Costs of the Perfect Playlist, journalist Liz Pelly speculated that Spotify allowed these artists to put their music on Spotify.
+In 2021, a conspiracy theory began to take hold that Spotify was filling its playlists in some genres (including jazz, chill and "peaceful piano") with stock music attributed to a handful of little-known musicians, mostly Swedish, in an effort to meet demand for background music.
+In 2022, an investigation by the Swedish daily Dagens Nyheter found that around twenty songwriters were behind the work of more than five hundred "artists", and that thousands of their tracks were on Spotify and had been streamed millions of times, benefitting those artists versus other artists who might otherwise have supplied the background or ambient music.
+In the 2025 book Mood Machine, journalist Liz Pelly speculated that Spotify allowed these artists to put their music on Spotify.
 In doing so, if users chose to listen to one set of these artists' music, it effectively reduced the number of plays for other musicians.
+Pelly advocated for a move away from the current royalty model that says the artists who people listen to the most should make the most money toward a more generalized approach where the decision for who gets paid rests with industry or government bodies, not audiences.

 Privacy concerns

-Spotify began selling user data, often coined "streaming intelligence" to marketing firms in 2016, allowing for the data to be available directly to clients.
+Spotify does not sell user data but did begin selling broader trend data, often coined "streaming intelligence" to marketing firms in 2016, allowing for the data to be available directly to clients.
 According to journalist and author Liz Pelly, Spotify, "under the guise of AI-powered recommendations has developed a surveillance apparatus driven by emotion profiling and pseudoscience."

 In July 2025, a leak containing the listening data of several politicians, journalists, and businesspeople, titled the Panama Playlists, was released online.

-ICE recruitment ads

-In October 2025, Spotify was one of several platforms criticized for running recruitment advertisements from ICE.
-Users stated that the ads were politically charged, with some accusing the message as insensitive.
-Some liberal users responded by cancelling their subscriptions and calling for a boycott.
-Spotify defended the advertisements by stating they were part of a government campaign, which complied with its ad policies and stated that users could provide feedback or thumbs-down such ads.